-Just as cell phone microphones are engineered with certain distances in mind, so too are they designed to expect to record the frequency of a normal human voice.
-The microphone will do its best recording when you talk in a normal voice range.
+Just as cell phone microphones are engineered with certain distances in mind, they are also designed to record the frequency of a normal human voice.
+The microphone will do its best to record when you talk in a normal voice range.

-Many users are tempted to raise their voice and start talking forcefully directly into the microphone when they realize that the receiver is not hearing them well, but this can actually lead to increased distortion and cause the quality of the sound to worsen.
+Many users are tempted to raise their voices and start talking forcefully directly into the microphone when they realize that the receiver is not hearing them well, but this can actually lead to increased distortion and cause the sound quality to worsen.

 Limited Fidelity Capacity

 Audio fidelity refers to how accurately an audio signal reproduces its source.
 So, in the case of cell phone microphones, the fidelity would be measured by how accurately the voice heard by the receiver reflects what you actually sound like.